A colocalization spectral sequence: Introduction

-As in~\cite{DwyerGreenleesIyengar}, the notation $\Hom_R(-,-)$ and $-\otimes_R -$ are used for the function spectrum and the smash product of $R$-modules respectively.
-Both the function spectrum and the smash product are taken in the derived sense.
+For $\sphere$-algebras and modules over $\sphere$-algebras we follow~\cite{DwyerGreenleesIyengar} in both notation and terminology.
+Thus, for an $\sphere$-algebra $R$ and for $R$-modules $M$ and $N$ the notation $M\otimes_R N$ stands for the smash product of $M$ and $N$ over $R$: $M \wedge_R N$.
+Similarly, $\Hom_R(M,N)$ stands for the function spectrum $F_R(M,N)$.
+As in~\cite{DwyerGreenleesIyengar}, both the function spectrum and the smash product are taken in the derived sense.
 This means that we always assume to have replaced our modules by appropriate resolutions before applying the relevant functor.

 Let $X$ be a connected space and let $k$ be a commutative $\sphere$-algebra.
 We use $\kangr X$ to denote the Kan loop group of $X$, which is equivalent to the loop space of $X$.
 The cochains of $X$ with coefficients in $k$ is the commutative $\sphere$-algebra $\chains^*(X;k)=\Hom_\sphere(\Sigma^\infty X_+,k)$.
 The chains of $\kangr X$ with coefficients in $X$ is the $\sphere$-algebra $\chains_*(\kangr X;k)=k\otimes_\sphere \Sigma^\infty (\kangr X)_+$.